ministryofjustice/data-engineering-airflow/README.md

    If you get an error message during the update, try to run the update again before debugging.

+This will correctly update the kyverno settings for the current environment.
+The github action will do this automatically on each PR merge.

 ### How to upgrade the Kubernetes version

 For all available Kubernetes versions, see the